SophonAlpha/Udacity-FEND-Project-Natural-Language-Processing/readme.md

 npm install
 ```

-Before you can run the tests or the application you need to configure your own MeaningCloud API
+Before you can run the tests or the application you need to configure your own [MeaningCloud API
-key.
-The key is stored in `.\src\server\.env`.
+key](https://www.meaningcloud.com/developer/create-account).
+The key is stored in `.\src\server\.
+env`.
 The file is read by the Node.js server at runtime.
 The file has been excluded from the GitHub repository as it contains a personal API key.

 To create an `.env` file with your own API key copy the template file: